HomeAfrican SafarisAfrican Safari Guide

 When to visit: The drier months of the Southern Hemisphere’s winter are prime time to experience this part of Kenya.
 Visit anytime from the end of May to the end of September and discover mild days and cool nights, with quality game viewing guaranteed.

 Where is it?
-Kenya’s most famous safari park is located in the southwest of the country, bordering Tanzania and offering some of the best game viewing in Africa.
-The Masai Mara is the quintessential safari destination and the place most first-time safari goers look to experience on Masai Mara safaris.
+Kenya’s most famous safari park is located in the southwest of the country, bordering Tanzania, and offers some of the best game viewing in Africa.
+The Maasai Mara is the quintessential safari destination and the place most first-time safari goers look to experience on Maasai Mara safaris.

 Highlights of the park:

-• Discover the wilderness in the Masai Mara as you search for the infamous Big Five and herds of plain game
+• Discover the wilderness in the Maasai Mara as you search for the Big Five and herds of game

 • Explore the vast savannas with exceptional guides, inviting lodges, and premier camps